Mangosuthu Buthelezi: Federalism and autonomy

-Concerned South Africans Group
+Concerned South Africans Group (COSAG)

 From 1991 to 1993, Buthelezi led the IFP's delegation to the multi-party constitutional negotiations at the Congress for a Democratic South Africa (CODESA) and Multi-Party Negotiating Forum (MPNF), although he personally boycotted CODESA sessions in protest of the steering committee's decision not to allow a separate delegation representing King Zwelithini.
 CODESA II broke down due to the ANC's fury over what they perceived as the government's "third force" involvement in the ongoing political violence, and negotiations only resumed after the ANC and NP government signed a bilateral Record of Understanding in September 1992.
 Buthelezi was furious that the IFP had been excluded from the agreement.
 In October 1992, he announced to a rally that the IFP would not participate in further negotiations and initiated the formation of the Concerned South Africans Group (COSAG).
 The group was an "unlikely alliance", uniting the IFP with black traditionalists in other bantustans – Lucas Mangope of Bophuthatswana and Oupa Gqozo of Ciskei – and the white Conservative Party.
 Buthelezi himself later called it "a motley gathering".
+COSAG's main purpose was to group a coalition of people with the same goal of a federal model of government.
+Buthelezi points out that the "motley gathering" may not have agreed on everything politically but came together to support the form of government that would be the best for South Africa.
 Although he walked back his threat and the IFP did participate in the next stage of talks at the MPNF, COSAG continued to act as a lobbying group, aiming to ensure that its members were not sidelined or played off against each other, as they believed they had been in the past, and to promote a united front in advocating for the broad principles of federalism and political self-determination.

 Notwithstanding, Buthelezi felt that the negotiations had become two-sided and that the IFP – and he personally – were being marginalised by the ANC and the NP.
 In June 1993, he led the IFP to walk out of the MPNF and announce its withdrawal from negotiations.
 It did not formally participate in any of the further negotiations or ratify the proposals that emerged from them.
 The Ciskei and Bophuthatswana governments followed the IFP in withdrawing in October 1993; at that time, COSAG was reconstituted as the Freedom Alliance, also incorporating far-right white groups of the Afrikaner Volksfront.